 - Ceramic: Crafted from zirconia, these knives are extremely hard and hold an edge far longer than other materials, but they are also brittle and typically only used for cooking.

 Folding Versus Fixed-Blade Knives

 All knife styles fall into two main categories: fixed-blade or folding.
 Fixed-blade knives, in which the metal runs the whole length of the implement, are the oldest, simplest, and most stable style.
-Folding knives, though, come in many different configurations and offer unparalleled functionality, utility, and convenience.
+Folding pocket knives, though, come in many different configurations and offer unparalleled functionality, utility, and convenience.
 Read our article on “The 4 Main Types of Folding Knives” to learn more.
 Additionally, folding knives in general — and out-the-front (OTF) automatic knives in particular — are our specialty at TacKnives.
-Check out our selection here.

 Typical Knife Uses and Categories